-Once we are aware of vata ’s characteristics, when specific trait(s) becomes excessive, using the qualities opposing force can bring balance.
-The opposing force is where the solution lies.
-This approach is rooted from a key concept in Ayurveda.
-Like attracts like, and opposites balance.
+Once we are aware of the characteristics, we can leverage the qualities opposing force to bring balance.
+The opposing force is where the solution lies when these specific traits form a dosha, or an imbalance because they have become excessive.
+This counterbalancing approach is a key concept in Ayurveda—like attracts like, and opposites balance.
 This simple sounding, foundational mantra is intended to support living a life with balance.
-Similarly, to the type of jacket, we opt on a cold, fall day, the gunas can be used in dietary choices, how to respond in any given situation or choosing between hard rock or classical music when seeking to balance out the vata traits within you.
+Similarly, to the type of jacket we opt for on a cold, fall day, the gunas also can be used in dietary choices, how to respond in any given situation or when choosing between hard rock or classical music.
+To help vata dosha stay in balance within you.

-Vata dosha’s qualities may seem simple at first glance, but applying them in various situations can be challenging.
-Yet, this is how the gunas cultivate awareness.
+At first glance, the qualities may seem simple.
+However, applying them in various situations can be challenging.
+Don’t let this discourage you as this is how the gunas cultivate awareness.
 Inviting us to think broadly, find corresponding synonyms that tie back to the guna.
-Over time, as self-awareness deepens, the gunas take a new form, revealing insights through everyday simple words.
-Integrating vata dosha ten keywords into daily life and the concept of opposites can have a profound effect on day to day living, bringing a sense of agency by cultivating information that innately lives within us.
+Over time, as they become integrated into our lives, our self-awareness deepens and the gunas take a new form.
+Revealing insights through everyday simple words.
+These ten keywords and the concept of opposites can have a profound effect on day to day living, bringing a sense of agency by having a vocabulary that cultivates information that innately lives within us.

 HOT | WARM, WARMING, WARMER,